-Student Withd rawal / Reco ord Transfe r Form Page 2 of 2
+Student Withd rawal / Reco rd Transf er Form Page 2 of 2

-District Name: Campus Name:
+District Name: Campus N ame:

-County-District-Campus: Campus Phone Number:
+County-District-Campus: Campus P hone Number: :

-LEGAL NAME ID NUMBE RS Family Contact
+LEGAL NAME ID NUMBER s Family Contact

-First: Date of Birth: State ID:
+First: Date of Birth: State ID: -

 Middle: Sex: SSN:

 Last: Curr Grade: Local ID:

 Gen: Cohort Year: Unique ID:

 Hispanic/Latino: Ethnicities:

 Marks

 Per Course Sem Prev Cur Teacher ABS Notes

+Date

+chool Personnel Signature

-School Personnel Signature Date
+School Personnel Signature According to TEC §25.002(a-1), al 1

-Campus Administrator Signature Date TEC §25.002(a-1), all oncerning student records
+chool Personnel Signature Da to According to information c TEC §25.002(a-1), al oncerning student r l ecor

-Campus Administrator Signature Jate will be provide ed within 10 days.

-District Administrator Signature Date

-P ARENT/GUARDI/ AN USE

-LOCATION THAT MY CHILD IS M ED COLLOCK

-I CERTIFY THAT MY CHILD IS W

-I CERTIFY THAT MY CHILD IS W PROVED PROGRAM.

-I CERTIFY THAT MY CHILD IS W OR PRIVATE SCHO OOL OUT OF TEXAS.

-I CERTIFY THAT MY CHILD IS R

-I CERTIFY THAT MY CHILD IS V ITHDRAWING FOR THE F OLLOWING REASON :

-Parent/Guardian or Student if older t han 10 Date

-i arenicouardian or student ii older t iidii 10 Date

-Transferring To:

-School/School District:
+PAREN T/GUARDIAN USE I CERTIFY THAT MY CHILD IS WITHDRAWING AND WILL ENROLL IN A TEXAS PUBLIC OR CHARTER SCHOOL.
+I CERTIFY THAT MY CHILD IS WITHDRAWING AND WILL ENROLL IN A TEXAS PRIVATE SCHOOL OR OTHER STATE APPROVED PR OGRA I CERTIFY THAT MY CHILD IS WITHDRAWING AND WILL ENROLL IN A PUBLIC OR PRIVATE SCHOOL OUT OF TEXAS.
+I CERTIFY THAT MY CHILD IS RETURNING TO HOME COUNTRY.
+COUNTRY: I CERTIFY THAT MY CHILD IS WITHDRAWING FOR THE FOLLOW ING REASON: Parent/Guardian or Student if older than 18 Date Transferring To: